xuanthudao/assignment-2--human-centered-design--mwd-270--spring-2021/README.md

 In the final sprint, the PM should ensure that all rules have been followed, all feedback considered, and that the web site is functional at the phone, tablet, and desktop versions.

+### Web Designers (WDs)
+The two WDs will design the web site using any digital tool of their choosing, including HTML/CSS.
+All [comps](https://www.lifewire.com/composite-comp-design-printing-1077995) (short for comprehensive design/layout) created by the design team must go in the included `comps` folder.

+If the WDs are using HTML/CSS to build their comps, then screen shots should be added to the `comps` folder.

+During the design process the WDs should include the FEDs, the PM, and friends/family to critique their work.
+This should be done often in order to continue fine-tunning the design work.

+**Note**: The web site must be designed for three breakpoints: Phone, tablet, and desktop.

 ---
 ## Rules
 * Every issue filed on GitHub must lead to a branch name with the following convention: `number--issue-title`.
 For example, if an issue filed on GitHub is titled **Implement Heading Typefaces** and has the number `3`, then the person working on this issue must create a branch called `03--implmenet-heading-typefaces`.
 Every issue must have a corresponding branch.